Skip to content

 };

-• Keep scripts focused on a single purpose
+• Keep each script focused on a single purpose.

 “Syntax error: unexpected identifier”

-• This usually means there's a JavaScript syntax error in your script
+• Usually a JavaScript syntax error in your script.

-• Check for missing semicolons, brackets, or quotes
+• Check for a missing semicolon, bracket, or quote.

 “Cannot read property of undefined”

-• A plugin or API you're trying to access doesn't exist
+• A plugin or API you’re reaching for doesn’t exist.

 Variables not passing between commands